 Alexandra Crew is in the class of 2020 and is studying Human Biology and Comparative Studies in Race & Ethnicity.
 She grew up in Portland, OR, where she became a certified yoga instructor, and enjoys sharing this practice with others.
 She is currently a Campus Ambassador for Genentech, a biotech company fighting disease globally, supports research in a stem cell lab at Stanford’s School of Medicine, and tutors in oral communication at Stanford’s Hume Center for Writing and Speaking.
 Her interest in health ranges from addressing health disparities in the US to mitigating infectious disease globally, and she is excited to learn more about community health in Cape Town in the spring of 2019.

-Sarah Chen (‘21) is sophomore at Stanford University majoring in Mechanical Engineering.
+Sarah Chen (‘21) is junior at Stanford University majoring in Mechanical Engineering.
 She is originally from Orange County, California, where she spent most of her life.
 As the co-founder for Stanford Coalition to Healthcare Reform, Sarah is working with Vaden Health Center, the Stanford Hospital, and Stanford administrators to improve student healthcare on campus.
 Sarah strives to educate herself and others on the diverse ways students of any discipline can be involved in global health.
 Aside from global health, Sarah spends her free time singing opera, finding hidden gems on Spotify, and hiking with family and friends.